apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 TODO: how to handle errors
 TODO: can this tool be run multiple times? what happens when we rerun an import? should it replace existing records? if im already in there but my address has changed should it change my address?
 TODO: unique ID is email for the customer - if someone updates their email address , they will appear in the system TWO times (is that okay? is there another checking mechanism?)
+TODO: will I leverage existing mutations or create my own? do the existing ones suffice?

 <br>